sbarnham/spoilWordle/Readme.md

 After you create a Twilio account on the main page by scrolling down you will find your AUTH_TOKEN.

-you can buy a phone number to use by clicking the drop down "Phone Numbers" then "Manage" then "Buy a number".
+You can buy a phone number to use by clicking the drop down "Phone Numbers" then "Manage" then "Buy a number".
 The number will need to be a +44 cellphone number with call and SMS capabilities.
 (Icons are displayed to the right of the number to dipict the actions the number is capable of)

 To find your ACCOUNT_SID click on the Twilio logo icon in the top left corner.
 It will take to to a page containing you ACCOUNT_SID.